bitjson/bch-vm-limits/readme.md

 Before a hashing function is performed, its expected cost – in terms of digest iterations – is added to a cumulative total for the transaction input.
 If the cumulative digest iterations required to validate the input exceed the maximum allowed density, the operation produces an error.
 See [Rationale: Hashing Limit by Digest Iterations](rationale.md#hashing-limit-by-digest-iterations).

-Because the limit is on density, this means that transaction's total operation cost budget is effectively bought by transaction's size.
+Because the limit is on density, this means that input's total operation cost budget is effectively bought by input's size.
 This is by design, please see [Rationale: Density-based Operational Cost Limit](rationale.md#density-based-operational-cost-limit).

 Note that hash digest iterations are cumulative across all evaluation stages: unlocking bytecode, locking bytecode, and redeem bytecode (of P2SH evaluations).
 This differs from the behavior of the existing operation limit (A.K.A. `nOpCount`), which resets its count to `0` prior to each evaluation stage.